figma/dev-mode-mcp-server-guide/README.md

 ### `get_metadata`

+**Supported file types:** Figma Design

 Returns an XML representation of your selection containing basic properties such as layer IDs, names, types, position and sizes.
 You can use `get_design_context` on the resulting outline to retrieve only the styling information of the design you need.

 This is useful for very large designs where `get_design_context` produces output with a large context size.
 It also works with multiple selections or the whole page if nothing is selected.

+### `get_figjam`

+**Supported file types:** FigJam

+This tool returns metadata for FigJam diagrams in XML format, similar to `get_metadata`.
+In addition to returning basic properties like layer IDs, names, types, positions, and sizes, it also includes screenshots of the nodes.

+### `whoami` (remote only)

+**Supported file types:** No file context required

+This tool returns the identity of the user that's authenticated to Figma, including:

+- The user's email address
+- All of the plans the user belongs to
+- The seat type the user has on each plan

 ## Desktop Figma MCP server settings